You can learn how to play the B chord in all CAGED shapes!

 If you do this, you will get all your scale, arpeggio, and chord practice in place, but instead of becoming a stiff unmusical scale player.
 You’ll be musical since you’re doing it all in the context of a song.

-The B chord | Related pages
+The B Chord | Related Pages

 Guitar chords

-Learn how to build minor and major guitar chords using the CAGED system.
+You can learn how to build all minor and major guitar chords using the so-called CAGED system.

 This is the foundation upon which we learn to extend chords and build arpeggios and modes as well.